mshafer1/website/_Blog/light_weight_virtual_enviroment_manager.md

 One option that has been developed and works ok is [Anaconda](https://www.anaconda.com/distribution/){:target="_blank"}, but that does not work well with internal Pip packages or install packages from source.

-An alternative I came across a couple of months ago in a tutorial on setting up Django written by [DigitalOcean](https://m.do.co/c/e62a2722d8d4){:target="_blank"}, has you setup a test repo and a production repo and create an alias `workon` that takes a parameter for activating the correct virtual environment.
+An alternative I came across a couple of months ago in a [tutorial on setting up Django](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-16-04){:target="_blank"} written by [DigitalOcean](https://m.do.co/c/e62a2722d8d4){:target="_blank"}, has you setup a test repo and a production repo and create an alias `workon` that takes a parameter for activating the correct virtual environment.

 Why not make `workon` able to make a venv?